Looking for your first job, but not sure where to start? You’re not alone.

 Employers use lots of different methods to find new employees.
 This quick guide to their main recruitment methods explains how companies hire new employees.
 It will help you decide where to start looking and how to plan your job search.

-Around a third of employers find new employees this way.
+Nearly a third of employers find new employees this way.
 Networking is a great way to find ‘hidden jobs’; the 60% of jobs that are never advertised.

 Use your personal network of contacts to help you find work.
 These might include: family, friends, neighbours, work experience placement providers and other work-related contacts.
 Maybe you also have contacts through a part time job, volunteering or your leisure activities?